 its core.
 Light from the sun takes approximately 8 minutes to reach Earth.
 CAUTION!
 You should never look at the sun directly!
 NEVER at ANYTIME!
 You should never look at the sun through a telescope without a special solar filter.
 The powerful sun could literally blind a person, when looking through a telescope, without a special solar filter.
 Life on Earth can not exist without light and energy from the sun.
 The very powerful sun has benefits and dangers.
 Understand them well.

-There are different ways to view the solar eclipse, safely.
+There are different ways to view a solar eclipse, safely.
 As mentioned before, never look at the sun directly.
 NEVER look at the sun during a partial or full eclipse without certified solar eclipse sunglasses or solar filter.
 Regular sunglasses will not protect your eyes during an eclipse.
 Unprotected eyes could be permanently damaged or even blinded by the powerful sun.
-Here are some safety tips for viewing the eclipse.
+Discover some advice and safety tips, from the American Astronomical Society, for safe solar eclipse viewing.

 — SUNSCREEN: Check your sunscreen for toxic chemicals.
 Sunscreens with toxic chemicals can increase the risk of skin cancer.
 “Natural” commercial sunscreens may have toxic chemicals.
 Chemicals to avoid suggested by Mercola: para aminobenzoic acid, octylo salicylate, avobenzone, oxybenzone, cinoxate, padimate o, dioxybenzone, phenylbenzimidazole, homosalate, sulisobenzone, methyl anthranilate, trolamine salicylate, ocotocrylene.
 Consider making your own homemade sunblock, natural and non-toxic.